yeri63-arduino/USB-Micro-SD-Player-Module/README.md

  - Emulate external SD drive when connected to computer using USB cable.
  - Programmable controller (ATTiny85) using ISP port.

 Module accepts commands by waving hand over the photocell, or pressing push button switch (depending on module configuration).
-Program status and settings are displayed via an onboard Status LED, by blinking patterns.
+Program status and settings are displayed via an onboard Status LED.

 Key: (.) = Short Press, (-) = Long Press, (*) = default
 | Input | Command |